 But do you know how to safely build and maintain a fire?
 As regions of the country experience more dry-spells (and more forest fires as a result), there’s never been a more important time than now to brush up on your fire safety.

 Here are our top tips to safely build, manage, and extinguish your next campfire.
+Once you read this journal post, test your knowledge by taking the Hipcamp fire safety quiz!

 The first step to making any fire anywhere, is to make sure fires are allowed in the first place.
-Is that campsite, national park, or owner allowing fires right now?
+Is that campsite, national park, or property owner allowing fires right now?
 What has the weather been like?
 Has there been rain recently?
 Is it really windy?
 If conditions are extremely dry, there could likely be a fire ban—and for good reason.
 Thousands of wildfires have recently devastated various regions throughout the US, and respecting fire safety laws is paramount to being a good steward of the land.
 If you’re camping on private land, check in with your camp host.
 If you’re camping on federal or state lands, check the fire advisory warning or call a ranger station before your trip.

 Once you’ve gotten permission to have a fire, look around for an existing fire pit.
 If there is one, this is where you should be building your fire.
 If there isn’t one, scope out a relatively clear area that’s at least 15 feet from trees and your tent.